MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	- Applicable if you use protection-only with the on-premises version of Azure Rights Management; Active Directory Rights Management Services (AD RMS).

-## Azure Information Protection service and Azure Rights Management service
+## Azure Information Protection and Azure Rights Management service

-Read this section before you start using the PowerShell commands when your organization uses Azure Information Protection and the Azure Rights Management data protection service, or just the Azure Rights Management service.
+Read this section before you start using the PowerShell commands when your organization uses Azure Information Protection for classification and protection, or just the Azure Rights Management service for data protection.

 ### Prerequisites

-In addition to the prerequisites for installing the AzureInformationProtection module, there are additional prerequisites for the Azure Information Protection service and the Azure Rights Management data protection service:
+In addition to the prerequisites for installing the AzureInformationProtection module, there are additional prerequisites for Azure Information Protection labeling and the Azure Rights Management data protection service:

 1. The Azure Rights Management service must be activated.